The Unitary Patent System – Considerations for Business

 Timings and Next Steps

 The UPS and the UPC clearly raise some very important questions relating to the funding and management of a patent portfolio, especially for important existing patents relating to commercial assets or licensing arrangements, and in particular whether they should be in or out of the jurisdiction of the UPC.
-The exact date on which the UPS and UPC takes effect is as yet unknown as it is dependent on the date of Germany’s ratification of the Unitary Patent Agreement, which is expected very soon.
+The UPS and UPC are expected to take effect on 1 June 2023 but this is contingent on Germany’s ratification of the Unitary Patent Agreement in December.
 The date of ratification is of vital importance as not only does it determine the date of entry into force of the UPS/UPC, but it marks the beginning of a three month ‘sunrise’ period during which critical business decisions will need to be made about whether to use the UPS, stay with conventional validations or a hybrid of the two.
 In addition, it will be necessary to decide whether to ‘opt-out’ of the UPC because of the risk of central revocation.